-- 8. With the new fifth object selected, choose Edit>Step and Repeat. - 9.
-Activate the Preview option in the resulting dialog box, and type 45 in the Count field.
+- 8. Zoom out so you can see the entire width of the document. - 9.
+With the new fifth object selected, choose Edit>Step and Repeat.
+Activate the Preview option in the resulting dialog box.
+Type 45 in the Count field, then press Tab to initiate the change in the document (behind the dialog box).